jteng2/CSE-403-RecipeCart/user_manual.md

 Information required to report a bug:
 - Description of the bug
+- Where the bug is in the repository, if known
 - Steps to reproduce the bug
 - Expected outcome
-- Actual outcome (such as screenshots of the behavior, if applicable)
+- Screenshots of the behavior, if applicable
-- What desktop/smartphone is being used (if applicable)
+- What desktop/smartphone is being used, if applicable
 - Any additional context surrounding the bug

 ## Known bugs